-Ryan has substantial appellate experience representing clients before the U.S. Supreme Court, the U.S. Courts of Appeals for the Third, Fifth, Ninth and Eleventh Circuits, and the appellate courts of numerous states.
+Ryan also has substantial appellate experience representing clients before the U.S. Supreme Court, the U.S. Courts of Appeals for the Third, Fifth, Ninth and Eleventh Circuits, the Massachusetts Supreme Judicial Court, and the appellate courts of numerous states.

 Following law school, Ryan served as a judicial clerk to the Hon.
 Nathaniel M. Gorton of the U.S. District Court for the District of Massachusetts, and the Hon.
 José A. Cabranes of the U.S. Court of Appeals for the Second Circuit.

 - Co-counsel to plaintiff-trustees in Dauman v.
 Redstone litigation regarding control of the Sumner M. Redstone National Amusements Trust.

 - Successfully defended $44 million judgment for breach of implied covenant of good faith and fair dealing in Robert & Ardis James Foundation v.
 Meyers, 474 Mass.
 181 (2016).

 - Represented religious organization in successful challenge to city’s attempt to tax real estate used for religious purposes, providing definitive guidance on the scope of the tax exemption for “houses of religious worship,” in Shrine of Our Lady of La Salette v.
 Bd. of Assessors of Attleboro, 476 Mass.
 690 (2017).

 - Successfully challenged constitutionality of Cleveland’s method of taxing professional athletes before the Ohio Supreme Court in Hillenmeyer v.
 Cleveland Bd. of Rev., 41 N.E.3d 1164 (Ohio 2015), and Saturday v.
 Cleveland Bd. of Rev., 33 N.E.3d 46 (Ohio 2015).